alex-turnbull/portfolio/README.md

 Hatchapon is a co-op 3D physics platformer about two ducks who solve puzzles, collect eggs from islands, and build up their ranch.

+I was the Team Lead and Lead Developer.
+As the Lead Developer I created all of the core mechanics within the game, including but not limied to: Character controller, physics, gameplay, progression.

+Being the Team Lead of this project through the Tranzfuser programme, this required project management, generating monthly reoprts, budgeting and pitching for funding.

 *Majority of code in this game was done by me - supported by a team member*

 #### Won best game at Game Anglia Indie Showcase 2019.